This post may contain affiliate links. Please read our disclosure policy.

 - Pinch nutmeg

 - Salt & pepper to taste

-Frozen spinach: Thaw the spinach under running water (or try microwaving it for a few minutes to speed up the process), then squeeze out as much of the excess water as you can.
+- Frozen spinach: Thaw the spinach, then squeeze out as much of the excess water as you can.
 Fresh spinach: Boil a pot of water.
 Add the spinach and cook for about 1 minute.
 Drain it and rinse it under cool water.
 Squeeze out excess water.
 Chop if desired.

-In a medium saucepan, sauté the butter and onion over medium heat until it's lightly browned (about 5-7 minutes).
+- In a pot, sauté the butter and onion over medium heat until it's lightly browned (about 5-7 minutes).

-Reduce heat (I keep it on medium-low for this step, but you can increase heat as needed).
+- Reduce heat (I keep it on medium-low for this step, but you can increase heat as needed).
 Stir in the garlic, followed by the heavy cream, cream cheese, parmesan, and nutmeg.
-It will take a few minutes for the cream cheese to melt in, especially if the cream cheese is cold.
+It will take a few minutes for the cream cheese to melt in.
 I break it up with my spoon/stir it continuously.
 The sauce should thicken up as it cooks.

 - It seems to vary as to what size frozen spinach packages come in, so anything from about 16 ounces (1 pound) to around 20 ounces (you’ll sometimes see 10 ounce packages, so use two of these) will work for this recipe.